KULeuvenNeuromechanics/PredSim/README.md

 #### 1. Polynomial fitting

-The function FitPolynomials create a surrogate model, based on polynomial functions, to compute muscle-tendon lengths and moment arms from the joint kinematics.
+The function FitPolynomials creates a surrogate model, based on polynomial functions, to compute muscle-tendon lengths and moment arms from the joint kinematics.

 - First, we create a sample of joint angles (i.e. dummy motion) and run muscle analysis on this dummy motion to create a training dataset.
 Note that running the muscle analysis takes about 20 minutes.
 - Second, we fit the polynomials functions and save it in a spefici folder (input argument PolyFolder).
 You'll have to point to this folder using the settings *S.PolyFolder* when running the optimization